New Student FAQ

 Where can I purchase finger cymbals?
 What kind should I get?

-Students will need to purchase high quality student finger cymbals (also called zills).
+Students will need to purchase quality student finger cymbals (also called zills).
 We highly recommend Saroyan Mastercrafts, which you can purchase easily online on Amazon: Afghanis or The Grecian are the preferred styles.
 I know of no local shops which regularly carry quality finger cymbals, so plan ahead and purchase them online in time to use in class the third week of the session.

 All about baring your belly (or not):